abd2108/react_weather/README.md

 Technologies & Tools Used.

-React.js
+React.js.

-HTML
+HTML.

-CSS
+CSS.

-JavaScript
+JavaScript.

-VS Code
+VS Code.

-Weather API
+Weather API.

-Installation and Usage
+Installation and Usage.

 To use this app, you can follow these steps: